Posted: June 23, 2022 by Vawn Himmelsbach in Money tips, Spend, budgeting, savings, summer getaway, vacation, vacation budget, vacation tips

 When it comes to flights, don’t bet on getting a cheap flight closer to your departure date.
 Instead, most travel experts recommend booking your flight at least one month in advance of your trip for the best prices (the sweet spot is three weeks to four months, according to one study).

 And travel midweek.
 Tuesday flights are typically cheaper than weekend flights, plus you’ll face shorter queues at the airport.
 You can also set up a fare alert on a site like Fare Compare, which will alert you of deals on your chosen route.
-If choosing a budget airline, make sure you understand the hidden costs (like fees for excess baggage) that can quickly add up.
+If choosing a budget airline for your next vacation, make sure you understand the hidden costs (like fees for excess baggage) that can quickly add up.

 6. Book last-minute getaways